Permissions required for PostGIS

 The core functionality provided by PostGIS is through its functions, so granting

-all functions in the public
+access to EXECUTE all functions in the public schema is easy enough.

-schema not related to PostGIS are affected by this!
+Beware - other functions in the public schema not related to PostGIS are affected by this!

-permission is given to the public.spatial_ref_sys
+Last, the SELECT permission is given to the public.spatial_ref_sys table.

-table contains helpful information about SRIDs that analysts can often
+The spatial_ref_sys table contains helpful information about SRIDs that analysts can often

 benefit from.
 So while not technically required, I see no reason to restrict SELECT

-.
+access from spatial_ref_sys.
 Querying that table is part of normal

 usage of the PostGIS extension.